-- (a) Rule 19(1) requires that a party must not directly or indirectly cause, participate in or assist the canvassing in any media of any issue that is before (or likely to be before) the Panel in proceedings: - (i) until the proceedings are determined or the time limit within which an application under section 657EA of the Corporations Act may be made for review of a Panel decision has expired, whichever is longer and to the extent such matters have been disclosed publicly by the Panel.
+- (a) Rule 19(1) requires that a party must not directly or indirectly cause, participate in or assist the canvassing in any media of any issue that is before (or likely to be before) the Panel in proceedings: - (i) until the proceedings are determined or the time limit within which an application under section 657EA of the Corporations Act may be made for review of a Panel decision has expired, whichever is longer and - (ii) if a request is made, or proposed to be made, to vary, revoke or suspend any final orders, from the time the person becomes aware of the request or proposed request until it is determined by the Panel.

-(ii) if a request is made, or proposed to be made, to vary, revoke or suspend any final orders, from the time the person becomes aware of the request or proposed request until it is determined by the Panel.
+(b) Rule 19(1) does not prevent a party from making statements that, without discussing merits:

-- (b) Rule 19(1) does not prevent a party from making statements that, without discussing merits: - (i) identify the parties or the subject matter of the application or the broad nature of the unacceptable circumstances alleged or the orders sought or - (ii) describe any decision of the proceedings,
+- (i) identify the parties or the subject matter of the application or the broad nature of the unacceptable circumstances alleged or the orders sought or - (ii) describe any decision of the proceedings,

-(c) Where the subject matter of an application concerns a spill meeting, the media canvassing rule does not prevent announcements or other communication in relation to the meeting or the matters or the resolutions proposed to be moved at the meeting that do not directly relate to issues before the Panel.
+(c) Where the subject matter The intent of the media canvassing rule is not to prevent discussion of matters which do not directly relate to issues in proceedings before the Panel.
+For example, where an application concernsis made regarding an alleged association between shareholders in the context of a requisitioned spill meeting, the media canvassing rule does Panel proceedings are focused on the alleged association between the requisitioning shareholders.
+In this instance, the media canvassing rule would operate to prevent parties from discussing the alleged association.
+However, the rule would not prevent announcements or other communication communications in relation to the requisitioned meeting or the matters or the resolutions proposed to be moved at the that meeting that, as these issues do not directly relate to issues the association issue before the Panel.